 Medicaid does not require a healthy spouse to give up all of her income and property just so the needy spouse can qualify for long-term care through Medicaid.
 Instead, Medicaid has a set of rules called “spousal protections” that allow the spouse of a nursing home resident to keep enough income and assets to live on.
 There is variation among states’ spousal protections rules, but the basic guidelines are the same in every state.

-States have long been required to have spousal protection rules for Medicaid recipients who are in nursing homes, but until 2014, they were not required to have spousal protection rules for other Medicaid recipients, like those receiving in-home care.
+States have long been required to have spousal protection rules for Medicaid recipients who are in nursing homes, but until recently, they were not required to have spousal protection rules for other Medicaid recipients, like those receiving in-home care.
 Now that all states should have rules protecting the income and/or assets of spouses of Medicaid recipients getting long-term care outside of nursing homes, should check with your state Medicaid agency to find out the rules in your state.

 A spouse is also allowed to keep one-half of the couple’s marital assets (resources), subject to a minimum and maximum that is set by each state Medicaid agency, according to federal guidelines.
 The state will measure the resources of the spouse applying for Medicaid on the date that the spouse began a hospital or nursing home stay that lasted at least 30 days.